 Raw chicken is rich in nasty bacteria that can make your dog very ill if he or she eats it, and on top of that, the risk of contracting salmonella from raw chicken is well documented.

 Make sure your chicken is fully cooked before serving it to your dog, taking the same precautions as you would when serving it to a child or other loved one.

 Similarly, chicken bones should not be fed to dogs, so please make sure they are off the menu.

 Chicken is best served to your dog off the bones, and you should likewise intervene if you find that your dog has got hold of chicken bones somehow and is trying to gnaw on them.

 Chicken bones, much like fish bones, are not for dogs to eat because of how brittle they are – yet how sharp the splinters of a broken such bone can be.

 These can cause cuts in the mouth and around your dog’s gums, but also a lot of complications in their stomach and digestive system.

 It’s very dangerous indeed to have these kinds of piercing chicken bones inside your dog’s system.

-On a less risky but nonetheless important scale, you should avoid any chicken that’s been coated in breadcrumbs, batter, or anything that could be flavoured with onion and garlic.
+On a less risky but important scale, you should avoid any chicken that’s been coated in breadcrumbs, batter or anything that could be flavored with onion and garlic.

 Both garlic and onions are toxic to dogs, and ought to be avoided at all costs – while other coatings for chicken are full of salt, fat and even sugar from time to time – all of which leads to weight gain and unwellness in your dog over the long term.